NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

 * `fsx.managment_lif` - FSxN management ip address
 * `fsx.svm_name` - FSxN SVM name
 * `fsx.data_lif` - FSxN SVM data ip address
-* `configuration.storageclass_nas` - NAS storage class name
+* `configuration.storageclass_nas` - NAS storage class name.
+If you change this, you will need to update the sample application as well.
 * `configuration.storageclass_san` - SAN (ISCSI) storage class name

 Then use helm to deploy the package:
 ```
 helm install trident-resources ./trident-resources -n trident
 ```
 :bulb: **NOTE:** If this command fails (e.g. because you hadn't created the `vector` namespace first), it still creates a secret under the 'trident' namespace that must deleted before re-running the command.
-You might see an `cannot re-use a name that is still in use` error when trying to re-run it.
-Use 'kubectl get secrets -n trident' to get the name of the secret, it will look something like `sh.helm.release.v1.trident-resources.v1` and delete it using 'kubectl delete secret <secret-name> -n trident'.
+You might see an "cannot re-use a name that is still in use" error when trying to re-run it.
+Use `kubectl get secrets -n trident` to get the name of the secret, it will look something like `sh.helm.release.v1.trident-resources.v1` and delete it using `kubectl delete secret <secret-name> -n trident`.

 Verify that FSxN has been successfully connected to the backend:
 ```